hpyproject/hpy/docs/overview.rst

   - it is not possible to write custom types (like NumPy's ndarray) in C. There is already a WIP branch to address this issue

-  - only a handful of the original Python/C functions has been ported to HPy.
+  - only a handful of the original Python/C functions have been ported to HPy.
 Porting most of them is straighforward, so for now the priority is to work on the "hard" features to prove that the HPy approach works, and we port new functions as needed